rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab log monitors.md

 | timeslice 15m | count by container, _timeslice |transpose row _timeslice column container
 ```

 This search shows that both the containers with errors would have over 15 but less than 30 errors in the current time range in any 15m period.
+So this query would provide a good basis for evaluating a good threshold level for a monitor query - even though we would not use timeslice in the final monitor version!

 ![Alt text](images/log_search_timeslice_transpose.png)